bransonpetty/project-blackbox/design-doc.md

 python main.py (filename).txt
 ```

+## Tecnical implementation:

+- Main function: Accepts the user input (file name) and gives the user the option to run another file
+at the end of each file run.
+- Simulator_run function: Once file is input by user it makes all the class function calls necessary
+to run the file.
+- Simulator class: Holds all the functionality of the assembly executor.
+Contains the following functions:
+    - open_file: Reads the file and loads the instructions into the registers.
+    - run: Runs each line of the registry.
+    - controller: Directs each instruction to its proper function.
+    - report: Generates a report at the end of each program run.
+    - invalid_instruction: Validates if each instruction code in the registry is valid.
+If invalid, prompts
+    the user to either terminate the program on continue from the next line.
+    - format_input: Validates and formats user input into a format that is appropriate for the register.
+    - Instruction functions: Those are all the functions necessary to run each instruction available in the program.
+- Unit tests were done using the pytest module.

 ## User Stories:

 - Brian has taken an interest in computer science and wants to understand at a base level how assembly